enterspeedhq/enterspeed-docs/docs/reference/js/actions.md

 Use the `bySchema` function to reprocess all source entities a specific schema has a trigger on.

-Note: Often it's better to reprocess a specific source entity instead a schema and all of its matching source entities, but sometimes it's necessary  to reprocess an entire schema.
+Caution: Often it's better to reprocess a specific source entity instead a schema and all of its matching source entities, but sometimes it's necessary  to reprocess an entire schema.

 ```js title="reprocess by bySchema"
 context